An iPhone clip from Jason, one or our 2017 tour riders.

-This is the 8th edition of our epic 1450km route which starts Saturday 11am from Roehampton Gate in Richmond Park, with an easy ride through the North and South Downs to Portsmouth and a cabin on the overnight St Malo ferry for a stretch, shower, meal and sleep.
+This is the 9th edition of our epic 1450km route which starts Saturday 11am from Roehampton Gate in Richmond Park, with an easy ride through the North and South Downs to Portsmouth and a cabin on the overnight St Malo ferry for a stretch, shower, meal and sleep.
 Next morning we start from Brittany’s Atlantic beaches and follow quiet back roads as we ride for the next 2 days into the splendid Loire region of Western France.
 From here we snake past famous vineyards and chateaux, again using low traffic routes into the deep heart of France.
 Days 5 and 6 involve crossing the mighty Vienne, Dordogne and Lot river valleys regions along a stunning rural route, before dropping into the warmer pan-tiled south west regions of the Aveyron, Tarn and Garonne.
 We then sweep through limestone gorges and ancient villages before our first graded climb, a magnificent traverse of the Montagne Noire, just north of the medieval city of Carcassonne.
 Our final French day involves a gentle roll out across our final flat, before following this years ‘Tour’ route up ‘Le Gorge De St George’ into the mighty Pyrenees for our longest climb, through the small ski station of Formegueras, to the Spanish border.
-Our penultimate day starts with a short climb from the Spanish border town of Puigcerdu with a spectacular Cat 1 climb to La Molina, and a descent through a gorgeous Catalan national park to our final and most spectacular hotel at Vic, a former royal palace , set in its own mini ‘Grand Canyon’ nature park.
+Our penultimate day starts with a short climb from the Spanish border town of Puigcerdu with a spectacular Cat 1 climb to La Molina, and a descent through a gorgeous Catalan national park to our final hotel in the Catalan town of Vic, a 4 star former monastery.
 The final morning takes us through one final national park and one small climb before descending to the coast at Arenys where we have a final shower and lunch and spa, before a 30min transfer to Barcelona airport or your hotel in town.
 Ride days will average 145kms with the option to jump in a support vehicle at any stage should you need a break, and lunch stops arranged in pretty villages or scenic picnic spots enroute.
 Ride profiles are gently rolling/easy, until we hit the mountains in the south with 2 days of climbing.
-Accommodation throughout France is in 2 star profiled hotels , all comfortable and clean, with secure bike storage.
+Accommodation throughout France is in 2/3 star profiled hotels , all comfortable and clean, with secure bike storage, and 4 star in Spain.
 Breakfast and a delicious 3 course carb loaded meal at the end of each day are included.
-The airport is 30 mins away with regular scheduled flights back to the UK for those who need to make work on Tuesday morning.
+The airport is 35-40 mins away, with regular scheduled flights back to the UK for those who need to make work on Tuesday morning.
 The trip has full tour style support with ride guides and vehicle support for bikes and spares out on the course each day, covering all speeds and abilities.
 Mechanical support, sports nutrition and plenty of advice is on hand to keep bikes and bodies in tune.
 For more experienced riders taking on a big sportive or trying to get to optimum weight for the race season this trip allows you to get some quality miles in those wintered legs

 Stage 1 – 127km – The Surrey and Hampshire ‘Downs’